Purpose and goals of the program

 Letisha Wyatt, Ph.D.

-Director of Diversity in Research, Office of the Senior Vice President for Research
+Director of Diversity in Research, Research and Innovation Office

-Letisha R. Wyatt is faculty in the Department of Neurology and the Cancer Early Detection Advanced Research (CEDAR) Center.
+Letisha R. Wyatt is faculty in the Department of Neurology and the Cancer Early Detection Advanced Research Center.
 She holds a Ph.D. in Molecular Pharmacology &Toxicology from the University of Southern California (2013).
 Her research focuses on mechanisms for regulation of the brain's response to drugs.
 Letisha is a former NIH predoctoral fellow and has strong record of mentorship in the laboratory and classroom.
-She works together with CEDAR Scientists and Staff to plan for current and future information and data management needs.
-Letisha also works in the Office of the Senior Vice President for Research as the Director of Diversity in Research to support campus-wide efforts for diversity and inclusion in laboratories and graduate education.
-Read more about Letisha's role at https://www.letisharwyatt.com and view her work on ORCID: 0000-0003-1026-5232.
+She works together with CEDAR Scientists and Staff to plan for current and future information and data stewardship needs.
+Letisha also works in the Research and Innovation Office as the Director of Diversity in Research to support campus-wide efforts for diversity and inclusion in laboratories and graduate education.
+Read more about Letisha's role at her departmental webpage and view her work on ORCID: 0000-0003-1026-5232.

 Binyam Nardos, Ph.D.